Driver Status

 Driver status is displayed with a color and short text string ("status text") in the sidebar (underneath the driver name) and on the map in the pop-up bubble that appears on rollover or click of a driver's icon.

 In Transit: The driver is "on-duty" and is actively executing a task.
 A driver in transit will be location tracked and will appear as a blue dot icon on the map and the sidebar.
+Drivers can be online or offline.
+Offline drivers will be marked by a cloud with a slash going through it.

 Idle: The driver is "on-duty" but is not actively executing a task.
 An idle driver's location will be tracked and he/she will appear as a green dot icon on the map and the sidebar.
+Drivers can be online or offline.
+Offline drivers will be marked by a cloud with a slash going through it.

 Return to Top